pclubiitk/pclub-website/_posts/2025-10-31-concurrency-roadmap.md

 **BONUS:** Although this will suffice for most operations, in large applications you want to squeeze out the most degree of parallelism you can.
 While a thread is reading, the writer thread will be blocked.
 The amount of time a lock is being held can be reduced pretty heavily.
 Figure out the order of operations which minimizes this time, and implement it.
 Even better if you can test this!

-No solution is provided for this excercise in the GitHub repo due to its simplicity.
+No solution is provided for this exercise in the GitHub repo due to its simplicity.
 <div id='id-SynchronizingConcurrentOperations'></div>
 # Synchronizing Concurrent Operations
 So far our operations have been really simple.
 If you watched the Computerphile video on Multithreading Code, we basically have just covered what they explained in that single video.
-Gaurding a resource using a lock, and unlocking it when necessary.
+Guarding a resource using a lock, and unlocking it when necessary.
 In it's essence, that's what it is all about.
-Just gaurding data.
+Just guarding data.
 But our interactions have been really simple.
 This section introduces the tools required for more sophisticated coordination, such as waiting for specific conditions and getting back results from background tasks.

 <div id='id-Part1Waitingusingconditionvariables'></div>
 ## Part 1: Waiting using condition variables